 Detox is often the first step in dual diagnosis therapy as removing the substances from the body is imperative before starting therapy.
 Detox can help individuals complete the withdrawal process as safe and as comfortable as possible.

 After the detox process is complete, the next step involves therapy and medications.
 Behavioral, individual, and group therapy are often used in dual diagnosis treatment as well as specified therapy geared toward their specific mental illness.
 In addition, psychiatric medication can be prescribed to help diminish some of the individual’s mental health issues.
 Once the individual has completed their treatment program, some form of aftercare is ideal.

 Treating co-occurring disorders in dual diagnosis therapy is essential for those suffering to learn the tools needed to stay sober.
-With overlapping symptoms that exacerbate both disorders, it can be challenging to diagnose, but diagnosis and treatment is the first step to allow individuals suffering to be able to maintain their sobriety.
+With overlapping symptoms that exacerbate both disorders, it can be challenging to diagnose, but diagnosis and treatment are the first steps to allowing individuals suffering to be able to maintain their sobriety.

-Cassidy Webb is an avid writer who advocates spreading awareness on the disease of addiction.
+Cassidy Webb is an avid writer who advocates for spreading awareness of the disease of addiction.
 She works with places like Clarksville Rehab to raise awareness.
 Her passion in life is to help others by sharing her experience, strength, and hope.
 Follow her on Twitter @Cassidy_Webb41

 4 thoughts on “Addiction and Mental Health: What’s The Connection?”